doctafaustus/js-bits/README.md

 Add in slick carousel with an auto-change and `afterChange` set a `.scrollIntoView()` that changes position of document.

 # Exercise 12 `8/10`
-Try to destroy carousel on button click, notice it doesn't get destroyed.
+Try to reset carousel on button click, notice it doesn't get reset.
 This is because there are 2 versions of jQuery on the site.
 Use a log to show the 2 different version numbers before and after document.ready.

 # Exercise 13 `4/10`
 Trying to add a `<script>` element by using `insertAdjacentHTML`.
 Look for global `Stripe` object - notice it's not there.
 Note that in order to not cause a reference error, the script had to be inserted without a closing tag.